 Hemp vs. Other Fabrics: A Sustainable Comparison

-The eco-friendly revolution of hemp fabric will become more clear by comparing it with other popular textiles in order to highlight its sustainability.
+The eco-friendly revolution of hemp fabric will become more clear by comparing it with other popular textiles to highlight its sustainability.

 Hemp vs. Cotton